techpmsap/S4HC_Powerweek_2018/Day2/Exercise_22/Exercise_22.md

 ### <a name="configure-eclipse"></a> Configure Eclipse IDE
-If you have followed the prerequisites to this exercise series, you should have already installed Eclipse IDE.
-In this chapter you are going to see how to configure it for our next activities.
+Here you are going to see how to install the YAML Editor plugin which will be used later in this course.
+If you have already installed it as explained in the Prerequisites to this exercise series, feel free to skip this chapter.

 1. Open **Eclipse IDE** from your application directory
 	![](images/01.png)